-- you have a personal services business determination from the Commissioner stating that your PSI was from conducting a personal services business for the whole of the period you earned PSI, or - you satisfied one of the four tests in Part A on the next page.
+- you have a personal services business determination from the Commissioner stating that your PSI was from conducting a personal services business for the whole of the period you earned PSI, or - you satisfied one of the four tests in part A below.

-If you earned PSI as a sole trader, you need to read on and answer one or more of the questions in Part A to determine whether deductions in relation to your PSI are affected by the PSI rules.
+If you earned PSI as a sole trader, you need to read on and answer one or more of the questions in part A to determine whether deductions in relation to your PSI are affected by the PSI rules.